zombieFox/diceRoller/README.md

 # Dice Roller
-A dice roller for RPGs or table top game
+A dice roller for RPGs or table top games

 ## [See it in action](https://zombiefox.github.io/diceRoller/)